skoolkid/skoolkit/sphinx/source/commands.rst

   'file.bin' may be a regular file, or '-' for standard output.

   Options:
+    -B, --banks           Process @bank directives and write RAM banks 0-7 to a 128K file.
     -b, --bfix            Apply @ofix and @bfix directives.
     -d, --data            Process @defb, @defs and @defw directives.
     -E ADDR, --end ADDR   Stop converting at this address.